How to Fix Damaged Wood Furniture Before Painting

 - New Black Knobs

-Grab our list of 10 must have painting furniture supplies too!
+Grab our list of 10 must have painting furniture supplies, too!

 Remove Hardware and Clean Furniture

-Right off the bat though, the knobs were a pain to remove.
-The middle piece in the knob wasn’t secured to the knob, so when I tried to twist off the nut, the metal piece turned too.
+Right off the bat, though, the knobs were a pain to remove.
+The middle piece wasn’t secured to the knob, so when I tried to twist off the nut, the metal piece turned too.
+So I ended up busting the knob so I could get a hold of the metal piece and unscrew the nut.

-Then I cleaned the dresser with Krud Kutter to remove all of the dirt and grime.
+Then, I cleaned the dresser with Krud Kutter to remove all of the dirt and grime.
 Read this post to learn more about how to clean furniture before painting.

 Fix Chipped Wood Veneer

-And then I removed the loose wood veneer, starting with the bottom skirt.
+And then, I removed the loose veneer, starting with the bottom skirt.
 I used a putty knife thing to get under all of it and pry it off.
-Then I worked on the sides.
+Then, I worked on the sides.
 Only a little bit was loose.
+And then the top… most of the top layer came off easily, and some of the bottom layer came off.

 Glue the Veneer Back On

-I LOVE the detail on the drawers, but the veneer was loose and chipping off on them too.
-I thought about making a mold of the design and removing all of the veneer…
+I LOVE the detail on the drawers, but the veneer was loose and chipping off on them, too.
+I thought about making a mold of the design and removing all of the veneer… But I kept running into roadblocks.
+So, I decided to glue it back on the best that I could.

-The Easiest Way to Remove Wood Veneer
+How to Remove Wood Veneer

-The next day, I placed a wet towel on the top of the dresser, and I used a cheap old iron, that I use only for stuff like this, to loosen up the glue and basically soak the veneer so it would come off easier.
+The next day, I placed a wet towel on the top of the dresser, and I used a cheap old iron, which I use only for stuff like this, to loosen up the glue and basically soak the veneer so it would come off easier.

-I’m not going to lie, it still took me over an hour to take all of the veneer off the top.
+I’m not going to lie; it still took me over an hour to take all of that off the top.
 But it’s so much easier with the wet towel and iron.
+Check out this post on the easiest way to remove wood veneer to learn more about the process.

-Remove Casters
+Remove Broken Casters

 The Best Wood Fillers for Veneer Repair

-Get the Secrets!
+Get Our Secrets!

 Click on the picture of the book to purchase!

-Bondo is my go-to filler for large areas of chipped veneer because it spreads easily, dries quickly, and hard.
+So we took the dresser out to the garage, and I filled the sides of the dresser with Bondo.
+It’s my go-to filler for large areas of chipped veneer because it spreads easily, dries quickly, and hard.
 Way better than regular wood filler.

-It does stink though.
+It does stink, though.
 So I only use it outside.
 And you have to work really quickly because it sets up fast once you mix the 2 parts together.
+Check out my honest Bondo wood filler review here to learn more about this product.

-Learn more about how to fix chipped wood furniture and how to fix a missing chunk of wood with Bondo.
+Check out these posts to learn more about how to fix chipped wood furniture and how to fix a missing chunk of wood with Bondo.

+On the drawers, I used KwikWood to fill the chips because I can mold it to the right shape that I need.
 Just like Bondo, it dries quickly, and it dries hard.
 But it doesn’t stink like Bondo does!
 And you can work with it a little longer than Bondo… oh and it’s not as messy.

 I came back a couple of hours later and sanded everything down, flush with the wood, and had to fill a couple of small spots with wood filler.

-In the crevices, I used a flathead screwdriver to chip the paint off, and then I sanded by hand where the sander didn’t reach.
+In the crevices, I used a flathead screwdriver to chip the finish off, and then I sanded by hand where the sander didn’t reach.
 And then I sanded everything else to just make it all feel smooth.

 There was a lot of sanding.
 Learn more about the importance of sanding before painting furniture here.
+Check out our SurfPrep vs Festool sander reviews to help you decide which sander is right for you.

-Prep and Paint Furniture
+Prep and Paint Repaired Furniture

-I covered the top of the dresser and then I sprayed 2 coats of clear shellac.
+I covered the top of the dresser, and then I sprayed 2 coats of clear shellac.

 Spraying clear shellac is also one of the tricks on how to get rid of smoke smell in furniture or any other unpleasant odors.
+Check out more best primers for painting furniture here.

 I mixed up basically a 50/50 ratio of Basilisk Black and Jacob’s Well with probably a little bit more of the black than the green.

-And then I poured it into my paint sprayer, mixed in some water, and I sprayed on two coats of paint letting the paint dry for a couple of hours between each coat.
+And then, I poured it into my paint sprayer, mixed in some water, and sprayed on two coats, letting each coat dry for a couple of hours.
+Check out my honest Wagner 3500 paint sprayer review here.

-I cleaned off all of the dust again and then I sprayed my third coat of paint.
+I cleaned off all of the dust again, and then I sprayed my third coat of paint.

-That was the ticket, so when the paint was dry I removed the plastic from the top and wiped 3 coats of some satin waterbased polyurethane on to protect it.
+That was the ticket, so when the final layer was dry, I removed the plastic from the top and wiped 3 coats of some satin waterbased polyurethane on to protect it.
+Learn our special tricks to apply polyurethane by hand in this post on painting furniture black.

-More Before And After Makeovers
+More Before and After Makeovers

 Click any of these “before” photos below to view the “after” of that makeover.